Way of the Spirit

 - Inquire about limited Way of the Spirit scholarship funds by emailing Christine Hall.

-- If you are able to provide scholarship assistance to other participants, please contact Good News Associates.
-Or, you can click the Way of the Spirit online payment button below and then select “Donations to WotS Scholarships” from the “Use this donation for…” dropdown menu on the PayPal donate page.
+- If you are able to provide scholarship assistance to other participants, please contact Christine Hall.
+Or, you can click the Donate button below.
+You will be directed to the GOOD NEWS Associates PayPal page.
+Select “Donations to WotS Scholarships” from the “Use this donation for…” dropdown menu.